 Note: Some say these are two generations, the 1986-1987 and then 1988-1989 generations (1 and 2 respectively).
 It’s a little dependent on whether you accept the VF750 as the 1st gen VFR.

-The 2nd gen was totally different.
-Apart from the engine size, all parts in the engine and exterior were upgraded.
+The 2nd gen Honda VFR is totally different to previous generations.
+Apart from the engine size, all parts in the engine and exterior are upgraded.

 Some important changes were

 - About 10 percent less weight (20 kg, 44 lb) than the VFs